About Spurlockville

-Spurlockville is a city in Lincoln County, West Virginia.
+Spurlockville is an unincorporated community in Lincoln County, West Virginia.
 Use the official town and county resources on this page to reach the clerk, court, assessment, public records, and Freedom of Information request pages serving residents and researchers.

 Jail & Inmate Records